5 Hours / 5 CEs

 • Intended Audience

 This training is intended for professionals involved in competency restoration and evaluation, with a focus on those specializing in forensic mental health, particularly in competency to stand trial evaluations, restoration programming, and related assessments.
-The content is especially relevant for individuals engaged in both initial and follow-up evaluations, as well as those coordinating evaluation findings with restoration programming to support a comprehensive approach to treatment and assessment in secure environments.
+The content is especially relevant for individuals engaged in initial competency evaluations, follow-up assessments, and the coordination of evaluation findings with restoration programming, supporting a comprehensive approach to evaluation and treatment in secure environments.

 • Experience Level

-This training is designed for licensed and pre-licensed mental health professionals with varying levels of experience in forensic and inpatient settings.
+This training is appropriate for licensed and pre-licensed mental health professionals at various stages of experience with inpatient competency restoration.

-• Beginner: New to competency restoration or inpatient forensic work; seeking foundational knowledge of the competency crisis, program components, and report writing.
+• Beginner: Participants new to competency restoration will gain foundational knowledge of the competency crisis, essential program components, and basic report writing for inpatient settings.

 • Practice Setting